VanillaHours/snake-qlearning/README.md

 - Tuning hyperparameters to optimize the performance.

 ## Libraries Used
--pygame
+- pygame
--matplotlib
+- matplotlib

 ## Implementation
-###Creating Environment and Agent:
+### Creating Environment and Agent:
 The Snake game environment, shown in figure is the game implemented using custom code that closely matches snake game.
 This allows for full control over the size of the board and rules of play.
 The reward function was chosen to be 1 million if the snake completes the game.
 The game ends when the snake collides with its own body or the walls.
 Further a time penalty was introduced to avoid loops.
 In order to facilitate fast evaluation, and to increase the probability of the snake finding food a small game board of 5x5 were used, and required no pre-processing.

 ### Rewards